tbelpaeme/HRI2022-EU-meet-up/index.md

 ## Registration

-You can [pre-register for the event](https://docs.google.com/forms/d/e/1FAIpQLScxY7k5PkO5lMnWaaZnARenxKGj8OgWG17usyi8N5kcMNBc2w/viewform?usp=sf_link).
+You can [pre-register for the event](https://docs.google.com/forms/d/e/1FAIpQLScxY7k5PkO5lMnWaaZnARenxKGj8OgWG17usyi8N5kcMNBc2w/viewform?usp=sf_link){:target="_blank" rel="noopener"}.
 This allows you to stay informed by email on any news regarding the event, and assures you will receive an invitation when the registration opens.

 The full registration will open at the end of January.

 ## Sponsoring and volunteering

-The HRI EU meet-up is kindly sponsored by [PAL Robotics](https://pal-robotics.com/).
+The HRI EU meet-up is kindly sponsored by [PAL Robotics](https://pal-robotics.com/){:target="_blank" rel="noopener"}.
 If you wish to contribute to this event in one form or another: helping towards the cost of the organisation through running research projects through to giving a helping hand with practical matters, then please get in touch with the organisers.

 ![PAL Robotics](https://sp-ao.shortpixel.ai/client/to_webp,q_glossy,ret_img/https://pal-robotics.com/wp-content/uploads/2019/07/Logo-PAL-Robotics-254x100.png)